 Delicate flavors like peach, prune, grape, orange, lemon, jasmine, chamomile are appreciated well and accentuated in coffee made using slow brew method of extraction.

 Since coffee extracted using slow brew methods are much less concentrated than espresso, the notion of body is not judged on the same scale.
 Weak or highly intense, it should give one a pleasant feeling.

 Coffee is a journey that is unique to each individual and cannot be summed up in one blog post.
 However, you must start somewhere as it only gets better – the more you explore, the more it surprises you.

-PS: In case you do not have or wish to buy a coffee maker, you can try brewing Quick Cup.
+PS: In case you do not have or wish to buy a coffee maker, you can try brewing Drip Bags.
 It is an excellent and convenient way to experience something really close to fresh coffee.
 Just pour hot water and ta-da you get your quick cup of good coffee.